phillol1234/ripson/README.md

-<h1> The best Discord Moderation bot </h1>
+<h1> More than just a bot! </h1>
-ipson is a combination of Groov,y Unbelievaboat, Dyno and Dank Memer.
-You're most likely here because you need the invites or support server.
+ipson is a combination of Groovy, Unbelievaboat, Dyno and Dank Memer.
+It has built in Trivia, Meme Creator, etc. You're most likely here because you need the invites or support server.
 Please scroll for the links.
 <h2> Commands </h2>
 <h3> Basic Moderation </h3>
 %ban <@user> <reason> - Bans a member from the server.